AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 When you set up and configure an [!DNL AEM Forms] as a Cloud Service environment, you set up development, staging, and production environments.
 In addition, set up and configure a local development environment for rapid iterations and development.
 You can download and set up AEM SDK and [!DNL AEM Forms] add-on feature archive to set up a local [!DNL Forms] as a Cloud Service development environment.
 For detailed instructions, see [Set up a local development environment](setup-local-development-environment.md).

-Form authors connect to a development environment for form editing.The final forms is brought into the production environment through package export/import or CI/CD.
+Form authors connect to a development environment for form editing.
+The final forms is brought into the production environment through package export/import or CI/CD.

-> ![NOTE]
- > SMTP server is required for sending emails.
-For example, a submission acknowledgment from Publish, or an approval/rejection mail from an Author workflow.
-Customers have to provide their own SMTP server.
+Adobe recommends using AEM Developer SDK to develop and test features for Forms as a Cloud Service locally.
+The term Developer SDK is used to collectively represent the java docs, uber-jar, sources, and a cloud-ready quickstart for the customers to use.
+The Forms as a Cloud Service developer SDK consists of the Forms Add-On Feature Archive, Forms JavaDocs, Forms JavaScript Docs, and Forms Add-On API jar.

 ## Debugging {#debugging}

 AEM as a Cloud Service runs on self-service, scalable, cloud infrastructure.
-It requires AEM developers to understand and debug various facets of AEM as a Cloud Service, from build and deploy to obtaining details of running AEM applications.
+It requires AEM developers to understand and debug various facets of AEM as a Cloud Service, from build, and deploy to obtaining details of running AEM applications.
 For detailed information, see [Debugging AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/overview.html?lang=en).